Alanaktion/phproject/plugins.md

 [Bitbucket](https://github.com/phproject-plugins/bitbucket) - Integrate Bitbucket commits into your Phproject issues

+[Team Daily](https://github.com/phproject-plugins/teamdaily) - A specialized dashboard to show the status of individual team members.

+[Dev Stickers](https://github.com/phproject-plugins/devstickers) - Add the "Yes We Code" sticker set for issue descriptions and comments.

-[Porter](https://github.com/phproject-plugins/porter) - Maintains your Phproject instance
+[Porter](https://github.com/phproject-plugins/porter) - Keeps your Phproject instance clean

 [Wiki](https://github.com/phproject-plugins/wiki) - A minimal but powerful Wiki for your projects